ElektraInitiative/PermaplanT/doc/usecases/current/area_of_plants.md

 - **Non-functional Constraints:**
   - Partial offline availability: editing attributes, especially for planting and harvesting
   - Supports alternatives
-  - Performance: more than 10000 elements per year and per alternative should be usable without noticeable delays and acceptable memory overhead
+  - Performance: more than 10000 elements per year and per alternative should be usable without noticeable delays and acceptable memory overhead (area of plants should count as one element)